 Information Security can be defined as the protection of information and information systems from unauthorised access, use, disclosure, disruption, modification or destruction.

 Staff are referred to the School’s Data Protection Policy, Data Breach Policy and Electronic Information and Communication Systems Policy for further information.
-These policies are also designed to protect personal data and can be found at [DETAILS].
+These policies are also designed to protect personal data and can be found on the shared google drive or the school website, www.thebridgesfederation.org.uk

 For the avoidance of doubt, the term ‘mobile devices’ used in this policy refers to any removable media or mobile device that can store data.
 This includes, but is not limited to laptops, tablets, digital cameras, memory sticks and smartphones.

 Scope